 - How statistical analysis has developed since the method was first published.

 - How these new developments have been used to answer problems such as sparse data, time-to-event data, treatment interaction effects, and how real-world evidence (RWE) can be incorporated into a network meta-analysis.

-- How these new methods have been received by the National Institute for Health Care and Excellence (NICE).
+- How these new research methods have been received by the National Institute for Health Care and Excellence (NICE).